E-ARK-Software/blockchain-notary-poc/README.md

        geth account new

-3. create a genesis block with `puppeth` with the configuration:
+3. create a genesis block (https://geth.ethereum.org/docs/fundamentals/private-network#clique-example) with the configuration:
     - clique (Proof-of-Authority)
-    - prefunding the account created in the previous step and setting it as sealer
+    - prefunding the account created in the previous step with 1000000000000000000000 Wei (= 1000 Ether) and setting it as sealer

 4. initialise chain with genesis block